-(a) Offsets for VOC and NOx are required if the source will be located within the designated area or within the Ozone Precursor Distance.
+(1) Offsets for VOC and NOx are required if the source will be located within the designated area or within the ozone precursor distance.

-(b) The amount and location of offsets must be determined in accordance with this subsection:
+(2) The amount and location of offsets must be determined using this section:

-(A) For new or modified sources locating within a designated nonattainment area, the offset ratio is 1.1:1.
-These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area (with equal or higher nonattainment classification) that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.
+(a) For new or modified sources locating within a designated sustainment, nonattainment, or reattainment area, the offset ratio is 1.1:1.
+These offsets must come from within either the same designated area as the new or modified source or another ozone nonattainment area with equal or higher nonattainment classification that contributes to a violation of the NAAQS in the same designated area as the new or modified source.

-(B) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
+(b) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
 These offsets may come from within either the designated area or the ozone precursor distance.

-(C) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
+(c) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
 These offsets may come from within either the designated area or the ozone precursor distance.

-(D) Offsets from outside the designated area but within the Ozone Precursor Distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
-Methods for determining offsets are described in the Ozone Precursor Offsets definition (OAR 340-225-0020(11)). (c) In lieu of obtaining offsets, the owner or operator may obtain an allocation at the rate of 1:1 from a growth allowance, if available, in an applicable maintenance plan.
+(d) Offsets from outside the designated area but within the ozone precursor distance must be from sources affecting the designated area in a comparable manner to the proposed emissions increase.
+Methods for determining offsets are described in the ozone precursor offsets definition in OAR 340 division 225.

-(d) Sources within or affecting the Medford Ozone Maintenance Area are exempt from the requirement for NOx offsets relating to ozone formation.

-(e) Sources within or affecting the Salem Ozone Maintenance Area are exempt from the requirement for VOC and NOx offsets relating to ozone formation.
+(e) Offsets obtained for a previous PSEL increase that did not involve resetting the netting basis can be credited toward offsets currently required for a PSEL increase.

+(3) In lieu of obtaining offsets, the owner or operator may obtain an allocation at the rate of 1:1 from a growth allowance, if available, in an applicable maintenance plan.

+[ED.
+NOTE: This rule was moved verbatim from OAR 340-225-0090(1) and amended in redline/strikeout.]

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-020-0047.

+Stat.
+Auth.: ORS 468.020 Stats.
+Implemented: ORS 468A.025

+340-224-0530

+Definitions Used in Requirements for Demonstrating Net Air Quality Benefit for Ozone Areas

-(10) "Ozone Precursor Distance" means the distance in kilometers from the nearest boundary of a designated ozone nonattainment or maintenance area within which a major new or modified source of VOC or NOx is considered to significantly affect that designated area.
+(1) "Ozone Precursor Distance" means the distance in kilometers from the nearest boundary of a designated ozone area within which a major new or modified source of VOC or NOx is considered to significantly affect that designated area.
 The determination of significance is made by either the formula method or the demonstration method.

 (a) The Formula Method.